psibi/slackYY/README.md

   socket.io.
 Sails.js wraps on top of this library and gives a nice API for consumption.
 Socket.io actually has two parts: a client side which runs in browser and a server side library for `Node.js`.
-* Postgres: We use Postgres as RDBMS backend for storing user, channel and the chat messages for later retrieval purpose.
+* [PostgreSQL Server](https://www.postgresql.org/): We use Postgres as RDBMS backend for storing user, channel and the chat messages for later retrieval purpose.
+* React/Redux: The frontend application is built using React and Redux.
+The folder `client` contains all the frontend related code.

 # How to run ?